 Jean Velasco is an Australian writer based in Spain.
 Her work includes short stories, essays, and poetry.

 Some time ago, she attended the University of Melbourne, where she completed a double degree in Science and Arts, and a Diploma in Modern Languages.
-Her studies ranged from Neurophysiology to Witch Hunting in Modern Europe, which inevitably led to a minor existential crisis and protracted drink-serving-table-waiting career.
+Her studies ranged from Neurophysiology to Witch Hunting in Modern Europe, which inevitably led to a minor existential crisis and protracted bartending career.